shahriar-rahman/Automated-Detection-of-Cardiac-Arrhythmia/README.md

 # **Automated Detection of Cardiac Arrhythmia based on a Hybrid CNN-LSTM Network**
-Based on a Hybrid CNN-LSTM Network, an automated predictive algorithm is constructed.
+An automated prediction algorithm is constructed using various pre-processing strategies based on a Hybrid Convolutional Neural Network and Long-Short Term Memory (CNN-LSTM Network).
 </br>
 [Conference Paper Link](https://link.springer.com/chapter/10.1007/978-981-16-8774-7_32)